COMBINE-lab/simpleaf/docs/source/workflow-refresh.rst

 .. code-block:: console

-    Pull the latest protocol esturary from GitHub
+    Update the local copy of protocol esturary to the latest version

     Usage: simpleaf workflow refresh